Get Your Shit Together

 3. Don’t scramble because you can’t rush the process.

 Though you can’t get out of your process any quicker than is necessary, you can go through times when everything falls apart clear about what you’re committed to.

-For me I was committed to teaching my classes, seeing my clients, sleeping when I needed rest, feeling my feelings, not binge eating chocolate, and connecting with my family and friends who are dear to me in meaningful ways.
+For me I was committed to seeing my clients, sleeping when I needed rest, feeling my feelings, not binge eating chocolate, and connecting with my family and friends who are dear to me in meaningful ways.
 Everything else, including this blog, fell away.

 There are things that are impossible, things that are possible but better left for another time, and things that are absolutely necessary.
 Learn to discern what fits into the latter category and give yourself a break when that’s all you get done.

 In fact, as I write this last piece, it seems that it applies to just about everything in this life where the only way to really do anything is one day at a time, and the only person to whom you can be completely trustworthy to is yourself.

 Here's to you in the mess and wonder of it all.